Policies Governing the Use of the Frank N. and Jocelyne K. Linsalata Alumni Center:

 - Cleanup: Licensee is responsible for the removal of all items related to an event within one hour of event conclusion, unless prior arrangements have been made with the Center Manager.
 While the caterer is responsible for cleanup of food-related items, if the clean-up time exceeds the amount of time allotted for the event, Licensee may incur additional cost.
 If Licensee does not use a caterer, they are responsible for the removal of trash.

-- Storage: Groups may hold equipment and supplies behind the Great Hall for up to two days before and/or after an event at a rate of $50 per day.
-Items left after two days will be disposed.
+- Storage: Groups may hold equipment and supplies behind the Great Hall for up to two days before and/or after an event.
 Center is not responsible for lost or stolen items.

 There is very limited on-site parking available.
 The adjoining parking lot is automatically reserved for Licensee upon event confirmation.
 Valet parking is recommended and must be arranged by Licensee.
 Any arrangements for special parking permits must be made through the University's Parking Services.
 Special event parking requests can be made online.